Akhirah: Time

 The exact time when these events will occur is unknown, however there are said to be major and minor signs which are to occur near the time of Qiyammah (end time).

 Judgement Day

+Yawm ad-Din close Yawm al-DinThe Day of Judgement (yawm means 'day', and din means 'judgement'). is the Day of Judgement, when Allah will decide how people will spend their afterlife.
+Most Muslims believe they have free will to make their own choices.
+They also believe that they will be judged by God for those choices.

 The judgment doesn't depend upon the amount of deeds, deeds are judged on the basis of the will behind it (intentional deeds).

 People on the Day of Resurrection

 With regard to the resurrection, people are of three types: